SecorD0/asf-converter/README.md

 <p align="right"><a href="#Content">To the content</a></p>

 ⠀The program use the following files and directories:
+- `files` — a user files directory:
   - `config` — a directory with ready configs and found maFiles, which you can put in the ASF;
   - `maFiles` — a directory with maFiles from accounts;
   - `accounts.txt` — a text file with logins and passwords to be processed;
-- `asf-converter.exe` / `app.py` — an executable file that runs the program;
   - `errors.log` — a log file with errors that occurred during the work;
-- `log.log` — a log file with the history of processed accounts;
+  - `log.log` — a log file with the history of the program working;
   - `sample_config.json` — the sample config you set up, which will be applied when the program runs.
+- `asf-converter.exe` / `app.py` — an executable file that runs the program.